 Q. Can I win more than one SLU merit scholarship?

-A. No. A student may only have one merit scholarship designation.
+A. No. A student may only be granted one merit scholarship designation.

 Q. Can I win more SLU scholarship money while I am in college?